 It's a slippery slope, my friend, from learning and seeking advice from industry peers into a counter-productive comparison.

 The same age-old questions rear their ugly heads that 20-somethings everywhere have experienced for decades, except magnified with the power of peer-influence on the internet.

 The thing about this comparison, this ugly little weed that pokes through us all at one point or another, is that it does neither the body or soul any good.
-Without body and soul, we have no hope of growing into better individuals - and individuals we are.
+Without body and soul, we have no hope of growing into better individuals.
 We are not alike, our circumstances, surroundings, and choices have molded every one of us differently so to expect or desire the path of another individual is unfair.
-It's just jealously.

 On second thought, I'll make my own.